paulfioravanti/steno-dictionaries/dictionaries/README.md

   a named entry in the main Plover dictionary.

 - **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
-More information about the concept of Q&A can be found in the [Platinum Steno Lesson 27 QA video][].<br />
-   These briefs might only really be applicable for court-reporting, but since there are Q&A exercises in the Platinum Steno lessons, I have attempted to port their briefs to Plover (download the
-   [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see the briefs they use).

 - **Stitching**: containing outlines related to [stitching][].